guanghuizhang0328/guanghuizhang0328.github.io/_pages/publications.md

 * **Signal types for processing:** The averaged signal, a fourth-order tensor, is collected from the within-subject (one-factor, two-factor, three-factor) or between-subject (two-factor, three-factor) experiment designs.
 * **Functions:** Using t-PCA and Promax rotation/continuous wavelet transform to extract the ERPs/EROs of interest from the original input/the filtered signal (FFT filter or wavelet filter), and exporting the data at the specific electrodes with the time-window of interest as an excel file, which can be imported to SPSS.

-* **Cite this toolbox:** Please cite our aticle if you use this tolbox to process and analyze your ERP datasets: **Guanghui Zhang**, Xueyan Li, and Fengyu Cong.
+* **Cite this toolbox:**  **Guanghui Zhang**, Xueyan Li, and Fengyu Cong.
 Objective Extraction of Evoked Event-Related Oscillation from Time-Frequency Representation of Event-Related Potentials, Neural Plasticity, vol. 2020, Article ID 8841354, 20 pages.
 DOI:[10.1155/2020/8841354](https://doi.org/10.1155/2020/8841354).